joshua-conrad/odin-recipes/README.md

 # odin-recipes
-This to demonstrate how to creat simple text websites using html.
-This learned from an assignment from the odin project
+This to demonstrate how to create simple text websites using html.
+This was learned from an assignment by the odin project